 Yerevan is a city most people don’t think of when looking for a holiday destination.
 However, Armenia’s capital is full of surprises.
-Ancient culture, hospitability, and tradition go hand in hand with modernization and inventiveness.
-Yerevan is full of contradictions which not only add to its charm but also make it interesting.
-On top of that, you get a splendid view of Mount Ararat and you’re at the doorway of a country yet to be discovered by most.
-What else do you want?
+Ancient culture, hospitality, and tradition go hand in hand with modernization and inventiveness.
+Yerevan is full of contrasting elements that only add to its charm.
+On top of that, you get a splendid view of Mount Ararat at the doorway of a country yet to be discovered by most.

-Kond is known as one of Yerevan’s oldest continuously inhabited neighborhoods.
-Despite its strong Armenian character, however, its central square contains a cluster of non-operating mosques dating from the city’s occupation by the Persian Empire.
-The largest of which, the Thapha Bashi mosque, still stands.
-It withstood the ravages of time, changing empires, and communism.
+The central square of the Kond neighborhood contains remnants of mosques dating from Yerevan’s occupation by the Persian Empire.
+The largest of these, the Thapha Bashi mosque, still stands, having withstood the ravages of time, changing empires, and communism.

 Even as a ruin, this building is impressive.
-It boasts some of the best architectural elements Persian-style mosques are known for.
-Some of the frescoes have survived the ages and are still intact.
-This site is perfect for any urban explorer.
+It boasts some of the best architectural elements Persian-style mosques are known for, including intact frescoes that have survived the ages.
 Make sure to ask the locals first if it’s OK to walk around and take pictures.
 They’re usually very accommodating and will tell you all sorts of stories about the place.
-Very likely they’ll invite you in for tea, coffee, or home-made vodka. — Raffi Elliott
+They’ll probably even invite you in for tea, coffee, or home-made vodka.

 Final resting place

 Down the Hrazdan river from Central Yerevan, in the village of Argavand, lies a peculiar site: the Mausoleum of the Turkmen Emirs.
 It was built, like many others across the Caucasus and Anatolia, by the nomadic “black sheep” Turkmen tribe, who had invaded the region from Central Asia.
 The structure’s purpose was to honor the memory of one of their fallen leaders.